griddb/griddb/installer/README.md

-Put an archive file (griddb_nosql-2.8.0.zip) on SOURCES directory.
+Put an archive file (griddb_nosql-X.X.X.zip) on SOURCES directory.

 For example, input the following command: